davidtwco/rfcs/text/0000-build-std.md

 This section will attempt to summarize every issue, pull request, RFC and discussion related to the design and implementation of build-std since its conception in May 2015.
 If anything has been omitted then that's just an oversight and it can be added.
+The summaries may not reflect current up-to-date information if those updates weren't in the discussion being summarized.
+Up-to-date information should be present when these issues are referenced in the previous sections.

 This section's level of detail is not strictly necessary to understand this RFC, the summary at the start of the [Prior art][prior-art] section should be